-Did you know that 77 percent of companies in the U.S. offer corporate training via an online platform?
-There are several reasons for this, reduced costs of learning and increased convenience for learners being just two of them.
+Did you know that 77 percent¹ of companies in the U.S. offer corporate training via an online LMS?
+There are several reasons for this, reduced costs of learning management systems and increased convenience for learners being just two of them.
 Another reason why company leaders choose to offer their employees online learning is because online learning, or eLearning, is easy to engage with.
 It typically has a higher rate of learner engagement than traditional, classroom-style learning because it can include elements of gamification and is designed to be fed to learners bit by bit, in small units of training that are easy to digest and retain.
 Still, not every learner loves online learning.
 Can company leaders help employees fall in love with online learning?
 The answer may surprise you.

 To Get Employees to Love Online Learning, Engage Their Positive Emotions

 For the most part, we love things and people who pull on our heartstrings.
 For example, think of your favorite movies.
 Do they not evoke a positive emotional response in you?
 Of course!
 Good feelings like these cause us to form an attachment with whatever inspired the pleasant emotions.
 Who’s to say employees/learners can’t have these warm, fuzzy feelings about training that is offered online?
 The idea may seem far-fetched, but it’s possible.
 Just think of the ramifications of having an entire workforce that truly enjoys employee training.
 This would impact your company’s learning culture, revenues, and growth.